-In balancing cat pose the same side arm and leg are both extended.
+In balancing cat pose the same side arm and leg are both lifted.

 The idea is to use this same action and keep it when supporting your weight on only one arm.